brennena10/latin101-portfolio/translation1.md

 1. Chaos was the first of the gods.
 2. His daughters, Nox and Terra, were the mother of all humankind.
 3. These were the mother of Mortis and Leti.
-4. His children were horrible monsters: Typhon, Python, and the Cyclopes.
+4. His sons were horrible monsters: Typhon, Python, and the Cyclopes.
 5. Typhon and Python were huge serpents and Cyclopes was a foolish mason.
 6. But their brother was Uranus, he was the first king of the gods.
 7. He was big and strong, but also wise.